USS HIGGINS DDG 76

 December 2, Cmdr.
 Andrew F. Carlson relieved Cmdr.
 Rome Ruiz as CO of the Higgins during a change-of-command ceremony at NBSD.
 Cmdr.
 Ruiz was the commanding officer since June 11, 2010.

-June 29, 2012 The guided-missile destroyer pulled into Pearl Harbor for the in-port phase of a multi-national exercise Rim of the Pacific (RIMPAC) 2012.
-Underway on July 10.
+June 29, 2012 The guided-missile destroyer pulled into Pearl Harbor for the in-port phase of a multi-national exercise Rim of the Pacific (RIMPAC) 2012; Underway for at-sea phase on July 10.

-October 1, USS Higgins arrived in Naval Base Ventura County, Port Hueneme, Calif., for a four-day visit to Naval Surface Warfare Center to conduct combat and weapon system assessment, in preparation for a Composite Training Unit Exercise (COMPTUEX) and Joint Task Force Exercise (JTFEX), with the USS Nimitz Carrier Strike Group, from Oct.
-17 through Nov.
-12.
+October 1, USS Higgins arrived in Naval Base Ventura County, Port Hueneme, Calif., for a four-day visit to Naval Surface Warfare Center to conduct combat and weapon system assessment, in preparation for a Composite Training Unit Exercise (COMPTUEX) and Joint Task Force Exercise (JTFEX), with the USS Nimitz Carrier Strike Group.

 January 14, 2013 USS Higgins departed Naval Base San Diego for a scheduled deployment as part of the Nimitz CSG.
 The aircraft carrier will deploy later this Spring due to emergent repairs to its cooling pumps.